 Easy Chocolate Valentine’s Day Bark Recipe

 Different Variations of Easy Chocolate Valentine’s Day Bark

-This recipe is great for Valentine’s Day, but can you make a variety of items for different occasions?
+This recipe is great for Valentine’s Day, but can you make a variety of this bark dessert for different occasions?
 YES!
 Anything can be added to this chocolate bark.
-You can even keep it plain if you want.
+You can even keep it plain if you want, but it won’t look as festive for the chosen holiday.

-You make many variations with this bark, you just have to use your creativity.
+You can choose to make many variations with this bark, you have to use your creativity.
 Kids will LOVE making this with you!

+Easy Chocolate Valentine’s Day Bark Recipe